Jyarn/sysfdtbl/README.md

 # Design
 ### fileDesc.*
-Information of each file descriptor processed is put into a fdDesc struct which contains its filename, its inode read by stat, and its file descriptor.
+Information for each file descriptor processed is put into a fdDesc struct which contains its filename, its inode read by stat, and its file descriptor.
 An array of fdDesc structs are kept in a pidFdDesc, which groups all the file descriptors by their PID.
 It also keeps track of the number of file descriptors, its PID, and the next node in the list of pidFdDesc structs
 File descriptors are processed something like this:
 ~~~
 // If we want fetch all file descriptors for a user